kris2475/ESP32-Wake-up-and-Deep-Sleep-Email/ESP32_Email_Alert_3rd_Iteration/README.md

 ### 1. Low-Power Operation (Deep Sleep)

-The primary energy-saving mechanism is **Deep Sleep**.
+The primary energy-saving mechanism is the ESP32’s **Deep Sleep** mode.

-- The ESP32 is only awake long enough to:
+- The ESP32 is awake only long enough to:
   - Connect to Wi-Fi
-  - Synchronize time
+  - Synchronize system time via NTP
-  - Read the internal temperature sensor
+  - Read the internal temperature sensor register
-  - Send an email
+  - Send an email report
 - Typical active time: **5–10 seconds**
-- Sleep duration: approximately **9 minutes 50 seconds**
+- Typical sleep duration: approximately **1 minute 50 seconds**
-- During Deep Sleep, the main CPU is powered down, reducing current consumption to the **microamp range**
+- During Deep Sleep, the main CPU is powered down and current consumption drops into the **microamp range**

-This design makes the system suitable for long-term, battery-powered deployments.
+This design is well-suited for long-term, battery-powered deployments.

 ---

 ### 2. Precise Time Alignment (NTP Synchronization)

-To prevent time drift over hours or days, the system relies on the **Network Time Protocol (NTP)**.
+To prevent long-term drift, the system relies on **Network Time Protocol (NTP)** synchronization rather than free-running timers.

-**Process flow:**
+**Execution flow:**

 1. **Wake-up**
-   The ESP32 wakes using its internal hardware timer.
+   The ESP32 wakes via its internal RTC timer.

 2. **Time Synchronization**
-   It immediately connects to Wi-Fi and synchronizes its internal clock with an NTP server.
+   It connects to Wi-Fi and synchronizes its clock with an NTP server.

-3. **Calculation**
+3. **Boundary Calculation**
-   The code calculates the exact number of seconds remaining until the next official 10-minute boundary (e.g., `10:10:00`).
+   The firmware calculates the number of seconds remaining until the next official 2-minute boundary (for example, `10:02:00`).

 4. **Re-Scheduling**
-   The hardware sleep timer is programmed using this calculated duration.
+   Deep Sleep is re-entered with a timer duration computed from the current wall-clock time.

-This guarantees that log timestamps remain aligned with real-world clock time, regardless of:
+This approach keeps log timestamps aligned with real-world time, compensating for:
-- Minor hardware timer inaccuracies
+- RTC drift
-- Variable Wi-Fi connection or email transmission delays
+- Variable Wi-Fi connection times
+- Email transmission latency

 ---

 ### 3. Schedule Persistence (RTC Memory)

-The sketch uses `RTC_DATA_ATTR` to store variables that persist across Deep Sleep cycles.
+The sketch uses `RTC_DATA_ATTR` to preserve scheduling state across Deep Sleep cycles.

-**Persistent variables:**
+**Persistent variables include:**

 - `nextCaptureTime`
-  Stores the timestamp of the next intended logging event (e.g., `10:10:00`).
+  Stores the absolute timestamp of the next intended log event.

 - `initialTimeSet`
-  A boolean flag that ensures the schedule is initialized **only on first boot or firmware upload**.
+  Ensures that the logging schedule is initialized **only once**, on first boot or after firmware upload.

-This prevents the logging schedule from being reset or corrupted on every wake-up cycle.
+This prevents re-alignment or schedule reset on every wake-up.

 ---

+## 🌡 Internal Temperature Sensor Behavior (Expected)

+The sketch reads the ESP32’s internal temperature sensor using `temprature_sens_read()`.

+- The function **does perform a fresh hardware register read on every wake-up**
+- The returned value is **not cached** by the firmware
+- The conversion logic is correct

+However:

+- The ESP32 internal temperature sensor is **not calibrated**
+- It has **very low resolution**
+- On many chips it returns a nearly constant raw value (commonly 128 °F ≈ 53.33 °C)

+As a result:
+- The repeated temperature value reflects **actual hardware output**
+- The behavior does **not** indicate a stuck function, frozen code path, or scheduling error
+- Absolute temperature values from this sensor are not meaningful

+---

-## ⚠️ The Flaw in Timing (Scheduling Overrun)
+## ⚠️ Timing Edge Case: Boundary Overrun

-Despite the precise design, a subtle flaw exists in the scheduling logic, observable in log sequences such as:

-09:59
-10:00

-pgsql
-Copy code

-### Cause of the Flaw: Critical Boundary Condition

-The issue occurs when the time spent performing operations pushes execution past a scheduling boundary.

-**Example scenario:**
+Although the overall scheduling approach is sound, a known **edge condition** exists near time boundaries.

+### Example Scenario

 1. **Scheduled Wake-Up**
-   The ESP32 wakes targeting `09:50:00`.
+   Target wake-up: `10:00:00`

-2. **Email Processing Delay**
+2. **Execution Delay**
-   Wi-Fi connection and email transmission take approximately **5 seconds**.
+   Wi-Fi connection and email transmission take ~5 seconds.

-3. **Current Time After Processing**
-   Time is now `09:50:05`.
+3. **Post-Processing Time**
+   Current time becomes `10:00:05`.

-4. **Next Target Calculation**
+4. **Next Boundary Calculation**
-   The code computes the next 10-minute mark based on the current time, resulting in `10:00:00`.

-5. **Sleep Duration**
+   The next 2-minute boundary is computed as `10:02:00`.

+5. **Deep Sleep Entry**
-   The ESP32 sleeps until approximately `10:00:00`.
+   The ESP32 sleeps until approximately `10:02:00`.

-6. **Wake and Sync**
+6. **Wake-Up and NTP Sync**
-   Upon waking and syncing via NTP, the actual time may be `10:00:01`.
+   Actual time after sync may be `10:02:01`.

-7. **Double Log Trigger**
+7. **Immediate Log Trigger**
-   Because the system logs when the current time is **greater than or equal to** the scheduled target, the condition is immediately met again, triggering another email at `10:00`.
+   Because the logging condition allows execution when
+   `currentTime >= nextCaptureTime`, a second log can be triggered immediately.

 ---

-### Summary of the Issue

-- The system strictly enforces **real-world time boundaries**
-- Small execution delays can push the clock **past the next scheduled interval**
-- This results in **two logs firing back-to-back** instead of a full 10-minute sleep cycle

-This behavior is **not a failure of the Deep Sleep timer**.
-It is a side effect of using NTP-synchronized wall-clock time combined with boundary-based scheduling logic.

----

-## 📌 Conclusion
+## Conclusion

-This project demonstrates a highly efficient, time-accurate, low-power logging architecture using the ES
+- The firmware **functions correctly in principle**
+- Deep Sleep, RTC persistence, and NTP alignment behave as designed
+- The constant temperature reading reflects **ESP32 hardware limitations**, not a coding error
+- The observed scheduling edge case is a natural consequence of strict boundary alignment combined with variable execution time